KillerCodeMonkey/ionic-starter-eventmaps/README.md

 After that!!!:

 - go in www folder then app and directives
-- there open th googleMaps.js and change the apiKey with yours
+- there open the googleMaps.js and change the Google Maps apiKey with yours

 ## Content